 Tips to best protect yourself:

-- Use Webroot Secure Anywhere
+- Use a trustworthy antivirus program like Webroot Secure Anywhere

 - Keep Windows updates turned on and set them to automatically update